-Damage to deckslab along eastern face (/C0506C01)
+Recent repair to deck slab along eastern face (/C0506C01)

-Northern extent of upper structure (/C0506C01)
+Repairs to wall on breakwater crest Northern extent of upper structure (/C0506C01) (/C0506C01)

 Numerous significant defects were observed along the structure.
 These included extensive cracking and spalling, exposure of reinforcing steel, missing mortar and masonry, open joints and damaged render.
-Additionally, it was noted that voiding and undercutting of the slag embankments at the root of the structure have worsened and the historic western pier structure is now totally collapsed.
+Additionally, it was noted that voiding and undercutting of the slag embankments at the root of the structure continue to worsen and the historic western pier structure is now totally collapsed.
 Along the seaward face of the structure, damaged rock armour and Accropode units were noted, with generally poor profile, coverage and interlock.
 In several locations, the concrete deck slab beneath the wave return wall was lifted above the coping stones and in one location was missing entirely.

 Multiple patchwork and ad-hoc repairs to both the deck slab, and face of the pier walls were evident throughout.
-The effectiveness of repairs differed greatly, with the more recent concrete encasements appearing to work as intended.
-Historic repairs such as the grouted rubble revetment showed signs of voiding and general collapse.
+The effectiveness of repairs differed greatly, with the more recent concrete encasements appearing in fair condition.
+One area of concern, noted in the 2018 report, comprised of a lifted and cracked deck slab on the southern lower deck, near the root of the structure at has been repaired.
+The condition of the repair was fair.
+Further historic repairs such as the grouted rubble revetment continued signs of voiding and collapse.
 As noted in previous surveys, a detailed survey of the structure is beyond the scope of the present inspections and a full structural survey of the breakwater is recommended in order to establish the full extent of the damage and identify any remedial works.

 To the west of Redcar, defences comprise a concrete crest wall with grouted stone revetment fronting the promenade and car park.
 These remained in fair condition at the time of the inspections.
-Beach levels were lower than in 2016 and as such, exposure/undermining of the north-eastern extent of the wall and promenade was noted as identified in previous reports.
-Other defects, such as local damage and missing blocks were also visible along the defence.
-The concrete wall remains in fair condition, with the approximately two metre gap towards the north-eastern extent still present.
-However, due to the event which had taken place over the preceding weekend (28th and 29th July) it was not possible to inspect this defect in detail.
+Beach levels were significantly higher than in 2018 and as such, exposure/undermining of the north-eastern extent of the wall and promenade noted in the previous report was not recorded.
+Other localised damage included missing blocks from the grouted stone revetment.
+The concrete wall remains in fair condition, with the approximately two metre gaps towards the north-eastern extent still present.
 The beach remains in good condition, and is actively managed using a tractor and rotavator.
-There was no evidence of overtopping of the defence, however it was noted that surface water on the promenade generally pooled on the landward side of the path and as such did not drain through the crest wall surface water outlets as intended.
+There was no evidence of overtopping of the defence, however it was noted that surface water on the promenade continues to pool on the landward side of the path and as such did not drain through the crest wall surface water outlets as intended.

-View looking east (/C0601C01)
+View looking east, note high beach levels (/C0601C01)